shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 * The packaging box
 * A power cable according to the country of distribution.
 * The 18 SFP ports switch.
-* SFP LC connectors[^1]
+* SFP LC connectors
     * 16x AXGE-3454-0531 (violet)
     * 2x AXGE-1254-0531 (blue)

-[^1]: The SFP LC connectors are optional.
+> ***Note:*** The SFP LC connectors are optional.
 Consult the [SFPs Wiki] for more information about the compatibility of SFPs and how to use them.

 Front panel (Legend)
 ---------------------

 ![Front Panel of the WRS](front_panel.png)